 A factor to take into account is the number of children the nanny will have to care for under one household.
 Even though it’s one household, each child is a world and needs to be catered to in a different way.
-More children means more work, which should mean: more pay.
+More children mean more work, which should mean: more pay.

 Apart from the number of children, the nanny may be asked to take part in other responsibilities such as housekeeping, as we mentioned above.
-If this is the case, then mixing both nannying and housekeeping can take a toll on the person, so a higher reward would be expected, and a higher pay may potentially be an incentive to work better.
+If this is the case, then mixing both nannying and housekeeping can take a toll on the person, so a higher reward would be expected, and higher pay may potentially be an incentive to work better.

 Lastly, and perhaps the most important, is when the pay is based on how much experience the nanny has.
 As mentioned above, nannying is becoming increasingly popular, leading to a lot of competition between nannies.
-A highly qualified and well experienced nanny, earns a higher pay than those who are juniors or have just started out in the world of nannying.
+A highly qualified and well-experienced nanny, earns a higher pay than those who are juniors or have just started out in the world of nannying.
 For instance, having certifications like First Aid or certain medical training like CPR training are huge plus points that make some nannies stand out from others.